310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 {% bubble Shinobu %}
 Yes!
 Actually—

 Oh!
 I got a message from Anzu-dono on HoldHands.
-Excuse me for a minute, Tetora-kun.
+Excuse me for a moment, Tetora-kun.
 {% endbubble %}

 {% bubble Tetora %}